 Is Public a legitimate app?

 Absolutely.
 It is a legitimate way to make self-directed investments.
-It was one of the first investment apps and it has about 1 million users.
+It was one of the first investment apps with about 1 million users.
 The company is also a member of the Securities Investor Protection Corporation (SIPC) which protects investors should the brokerage firm fail.
-The SIPC protects consumer investments up to $500,000 from brokerage firm failure.
+The SIPC protects consumer investments of up to $500,000 from brokerage firm failure.

 Is Public investing safe?

-Investing on the Public app is as safe as any other type of investing.
+Investing in the public app is as safe as any other type of investing.
 First, the app has all the security features that banking apps have, including two-factor authentication.
-Investments are insured through the SIPC on Public just as they are with all legitimate brokers.
+Investments are insured through the SIPC on Public, just as with all legitimate brokers.
 Of course, investing in stocks and ETFs, cryptocurrency, and other assets carries some risk.
 Investors aren’t guaranteed to make a profit with each investment.
-If you buy an asset and it loses money, you will lose money too if you have to sell when the price is low.
+If you buy an asset and it loses money, you will lose money, too, if you have to sell when the price is low.

 Do other people use Public App?